johannesthoma/mmap_allocator/README.md

 Usage
 -----

+To build this, do a

+        make

+followed by a

+        make install

-To use this, simply copy the mmap*.[h|cpp] files into your project, include the mmap_allocator.h header and compile and link with the mmap_file_pool.cpp file.
+When compiling, include the mmappable_vector.h file and link with the -lmmap_allocator library.

 Example
 -------